America lauds Nigeria on illegal migration, tasks youths on productivity

 THE government of the United States of America yesterday lauded the federal government and that of Edo state on their efforts to discourage illegal migration and promote productivity among young people in the country.

-The American government said even in the face of daunting economic, social and political challenges, the Nigerian government has shown focus and determination to check illegal migration.
+The America government said even in the face of daunting economic, social and political challenges, the Nigerian government has shown focus and determination to check illegal migration.

-The US Consul General to Nigeria, Claire Pierangelo stated this in Benin City, Edo state yesterday at the launch of U.S. Consulate Girls’ Mentoring & Football Program Titled: “Goal!
+The America Consul General to Nigeria, Claire Pierangelo stated this in Benin City, Edo state yesterday at the launch of U.S. Consulate Girls’ Mentoring & Football Program Titled: “Goal!
 Strong Girls, Bright Future”

 She warned Nigerian girls about the trend in human trafficking saying the US government is committed to combating all forms of modern slavery.